MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-messaging-event-hubs-performance.md

 # Troubleshooting Event Hubs performance

-This troubleshooting guide provides solutions to common performance problems that you might encounter when using the Event Hubs library in the Azure SDK for Java.
-If you're looking for solutions to common problems that you might encounter when using Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).
+This troubleshooting guide provides solutions to common performance problems that you might encounter when you use the Event Hubs library in the Azure SDK for Java.
+If you're looking for solutions to common problems that you might encounter when you use Event Hubs, see [Troubleshooting Azure SDK for Java messaging issues](troubleshooting-messaging-event-hubs-overview.md).

 ## Using processEvent or processEventBatch